 Hip Dislocation - A dislocated hip arises when the head of the femur is partially or completely dislodged from the acetabulum.
 Like other dislocations, it results in severe pain and severely restricts the patient’s ability to use the joint.

-COMPREHENSIVE HIP CONDITIONS & TREATMENTSFor more information on your specific hip injury, consult the pages below.
+Most Common Hip Conditions & TreatmentsFor more information on your specific hip injury, consult the pages below.
 You will find comprehensive information on common symptoms, how the condition is diagnosed, our recommended course of treatment, and expected recovery timelines for each condition.

 Hip Impingement - Symptoms, Tests, & Types | Surgery & Recovery